PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 How to export data from a GGPK file:

 1. Create a shortcut to `Path of Building.exe` with the path to `./Export/Launch.lua` as first argument.
-You should end up with something like: `"C:\Program Files (x86)\Path of Building\Path of Building.exe" "C:\Path of Building\Export\Launch.lua"`.
+You should end up with something like: `"C:\Program Files (x86)\Path of Building Community\Path of Building.exe" "C:\Path of Building\Export\Launch.lua"`.
 2. Run the shortcut, and the GGPK data viewer UI will appear.
-If you get an error, be sure you're using the latest release of Path of Building.
+If you get an error, be sure you're using the latest release of Path of Building Community.
 3. Paste the path to `Content.ggpk` into the text box in the top left, and hit `Enter` to read the GGPK.
 If successful, you will see a list of the data tables in the GGPK file.
 Note: This will not work on the GGPK from the torrent file released before league launches, as it contains no `./Data` section.
 4. Click `Scripts >>` to show the list of available export scripts.
 Double-clicking a script will run it, and the box to the right will show any output from the script.
 5. If you run into any errors, update the code in `./Export` as necessary and try again.